kylenguyen7/Tip-Calculator-CS194A/README.md

 * [X] Custom colors palette selected
 * [X] User can optionally split the bill over multiple people
+* [X] The user sees the number of people in the party, whose expressions update based on tip amount.

 ## Video Walkthrough